dac1976/IP-Freely/README.md

 * Clean and intuitive UI, hopefully!
 * If a suitable URL is provided then you can view a camera's on-board storage (e.g. SD card) and download the content to your PC.
 * Still snapshot images can be taken from the camera feeds at any time with the click of a button.
-* Local MP4 video recordings can be made from the camera streams at the click of button.
+* Local AVI (DivX) video recordings can be made from the camera streams at the click of button.
-* Scheduled recording can be setup and enabled on a per camera basis, with the schedule allowing  selection of days and hours into the day.
+* Scheduled recording can be setup and enabled on a per camera basis, with the schedule allowing selection of days and active hours in the day.
 * The user can view a larger expanded view from any of the 4 streams.
+* (Coming soon) Motion detection with user-configurable scheduling (similar to scheduled recordings), ability to trigger recordings and send email alerts.
+Per camera user definable motion detection regions, per camera motion detection algorithm sensitivity (off, low sensitivity, medium sensitivity, high sensitivity and manual settings)
+* (Being considered) Built-in webserver to display some basic features, such as periodically updated snapshots from the camera feeds.

 ## Screenshots ##
 ### Preferences ###